 "We cannot be satisfied as long as a Negro in Mississippi cannot vote and a Negro in New York believes he has nothing for which to vote."
 The Voting Rights Act didn't mean much to the people of Watts.
 Depending on their vantage point, Americans looked on with a mixture of sorrow, fear, disbelief, outrage, despair, resentment, resignation or a sense that Watts had been a long time coming.
 In Seattle, an incident two months before the Watts Riots had led to a reckoning.
 Police misconduct and brutality, which had long been a simmering issue in the black community, moved to the forefront in the struggle for civil rights.
 On June 20, 1965, a black man had been killed by an off-duty white police officer.
 The officer had fired five shots into a car, striking Robert L. Reese in the back of the head.
 The shooting occurred after two white police officers, both off-duty and out of uniform, spent the night drinking with their wives at various restaurants and cocktail bars, arriving in the early hours of the morning at a small Chinese restaurant in the Central District.
 A black couple dining at the same restaurant later testified at the coroner's inquest that one of the white men repeatedly denigrated the black diners.
-CIVIL-RIGHTS GROUP PLANS ACTION: Freedom Patrols' to Watch City Policemen The meeting, at Mount Zion Baptist Church, stemmed the n the June 20 slaying of Robert L. Reese, a Negro, by chair Seattle Times article by Lane Smith, July 1965 One of the diners called a friend's house where a group of men were drinking.
+'Freedom Patrols' to Watch City Policemen ELANE SWITH Department of reveals partorial to 'took out the control of the partor of the Rase case, shall be determined as the shall be determined an approximation of walking citizen review boards.
+He sai the patrols would be on the lookout for wrongful conduct b police.
+He said the patrols would seek to check on booking Seattle Times article by " and the continuous public pretents in visible to us until we get satisfactory justice."
+Assistant Police Chief Charles Rouse said the idea e "freedom patrols" is "ridiculous and juvenile."
+He said Lane Smith, July 1965 v.
+Samuel B. McKinney, host pastor, noted that 200 persons stepped forwards. however, ms. Police Department welcomes aid from th public through the police-reserve program.
+(Negro leaders list five goals.
+Page 5.)
+One of the diners called a friend's house where a group of men were drinking.
 They got into their cars and rushed down to the restaurant.
 A fist fight began.
 One of the officers was beaten and briefly lost unconsciousness.
 When the black men left the restaurant, he followed them outside and shot into the car.
 The killing was ruled justified.
 Four black men were arrested and charged with third-degree assault in connection with the fight.
 Each was sentenced to 90 days in prison.
 The community was outraged.
 Members of CACRC, led by Rev. John H. Adams, had been fighting for police accountability for some time.
 Along with the ACLU, they had proposed changes to police policy and training - changes that had been roundly rejected by the